artemdru/draggr/README.md

 * Improve user authentication security (perhaps with tokens).
 * Task color selection.
 * Find an alternative to jQuery, since it's not recommended with Angular.
+* Tasks fade in when loaded on login.
+* 'Loading' circles for login and writing tasks.
 * 5 minute time increments rather than 15.

 ## License